Cwm Idwal National Nature Reserve, near Betws-y-coed

 Welcome

-Cwm Idwal lies at the northern end of the Eryri (Snowdonia) National Park and is a popular location for mountaineering and other outdoor pursuits.
+Cwm Idwal lies in the Ogwen Valley at the northern end of the Eryri (Snowdonia) National Park.

 The National Trust, the Eryri National Park Authority and Natural Resources Wales work together to manage Cwm Idwal.

-There is a circular route following public footpaths around Cwm Idwal lake.
+There is a circular walk route around Cwm Idwal lake - see the information board in the car park.

 Visitors can see the most graphic evidence of how this landscape was created at Cwm Idwal.